permutationlock/aven-cfmt/README.md

 ### Character sets and white space

 Source files are assumed to be ascii or utf8 encoded.
-The source file is verified to be valid utf8 prior to tokenization.
+Each source file is verified to be valid utf8 prior to tokenization.
 The tokenizer only allows non-ascii codepoints in comments, character constants, and string literals.
 Each utf8 codepoint is counted as one column